HiLo: A Learning Framework for Generalized Category Discovery Robust to Domain Shifts: Introduction

 \section{Introduction}

-The task of \textit{category discovery}~\cite{han2019learning} has recently gained substantial interest in the computer vision community~\cite{han2020automatically,han2021autonovel,fini2021unified,wen2022simple,jia21joint,zhao2021novel}.
+\textit{Category discovery}~\citet{han2019learning} has recently gained substantial interest in the computer vision community~\citet{han2020automatically,han2021autonovel,fini2021unified,wen2022simple,jia21joint,zhao2021novel}.
 The task is to leverage knowledge from a number of labelled images, in order to discover and cluster images from novel classes in unlabelled data.
 Such a task naturally occurs in many practical settings; from products in a supermarket, to animals in the wild, to street objects for an autonomous vehicle.
-Specifically, Generalized Category Discovery (GCD)~\cite{vaze2022generalized} has recently emerged as a challenging variant of the problem in which the unlabelled data can contain both instances from `seen' and `unseen' classes.
+Specifically, Generalized Category Discovery (GCD)~\citet{vaze2022generalized} has recently emerged as a challenging variant of the problem in which the unlabelled data can contain both instances from `seen' and `unseen' classes.
 As such, the problem is succinctly phrased as: \textit{``given a dataset, some of which is labelled, categorise all unlabelled instances (whether or not they come from labelled classes)''}.
-This is more realistic and challenging than conventional Semi-Supervised Learning (SSL)~\cite{chapelle2006semi}, which aims to learn a strong model to recognize objects using both labelled and unlabelled data, under the assumption that the unlabelled samples belong to the same classes as the labelled data.

 In this paper, we challenge a key, but often ignored, assumption in this setting: GCD methods still assume that all instances in the unlabelled set come from the same \textit{domain} as the labelled data.
-In practise, unlabelled images may not only contain novel categories, but also exhibit low-level covariate shift~\cite{sun2022shift,yan2019domain}.
-It has long been established that the performance of image classifiers degrades substantially in the presence of such shifts~\cite{ganin2016domain,tzeng2014deep,zhang2019bridging} and, indeed, we find that existing GCD models perform poorly in such a setting.
-Compared to related literature in, for instance, domain adaptation~\cite{du2021cross,chen2022reusing,zhu2023patch} or domain generalization~\cite{shi2022fish,harary2022unsupervised} the task proposed here presents a dual challenge: models must be \textit{robust} to the low-level covariate shift while remaining \textit{sensitive} to semantic novelty.
+In practise, unlabelled images may not only contain novel categories, but also exhibit low-level covariate shift~\citet{sun2022shift,yan2019domain}.
+It has long been established that the performance of image classifiers degrades substantially in the presence of such shifts~\citet{ganin2016domain,tzeng2014deep,zhang2019bridging} and, indeed, we find that existing GCD models perform poorly in such a setting.
+Compared to related literature in, for instance, domain adaptation~\citet{du2021cross,chen2022reusing,zhu2023patch} or domain generalization~\citet{shi2022fish,harary2022unsupervised} the task proposed here presents a dual challenge: models must be \textit{robust} to the low-level covariate shift while remaining \textit{sensitive} to semantic novelty.

 Concretely, we tackle a task in which a model is given access to labelled data from a source domain.
 It is further given access to a pool of unlabelled data, in which images may come from either the \textit{source domain or new domains}, and whose categories may come from the \textit{labelled classes or from new ones} (see~\Cref{fig:teaser}).
 Such a setting may commonly occur if, for example, images are taken with different cameras or under different weather conditions.
 Moreover, such a setting is often observed on the web, in which images come from many different domains and with innumerable concepts.
 We suggest that the ability to cluster novel concepts while accounting for such covariate shift will be an important factor in fully leveraging web-scale data.